 Characteristics of complainants

-Thirty three per cent of complaints (157 people) stated they were born outside Australia, which was comparable to the proportion of the Western Australian overseas born population (33.3% 2016 Census).
+Thirty-six per cent of complaints (171 people) were lodged by people born outside Australia, which is slightly above the proportion of the Western Australian overseas born population (33.3%) according to the 2016 Census.

-While no Aboriginal and Torres Strait Islander complainants stated they spoke a language other than English, it is acknowledged that some speak Aboriginal English, and in some instances one or more Aboriginal languages.
+While no Aboriginal and Torres Strait Islander complainants stated they spoke a language other than English, some speak Aboriginal English, and in some instances one or more Aboriginal languages.

 There were some differences on grounds of discrimination lodged according to age.
 The highest grounds of discrimination lodged by each age group were: